 Her statement came after remarks by a former New York City medical examiner, Dr. Michael Baden, who hinted that Epstein may have been strangled.

 Jeffrey Epstein’s brother, Mark Epstein, hired Baden to observe the autopsy conducted by city officials.

-“I think that the evidence points to homicide rather than suicide,” Baden said during an appearance on Fox News.
+“I think that the evidence points to homicide rather than suicide,” Baden said during an on Fox News.